When Deep Learning Meets Polyhedral Theory: A Survey: Piecewise Linear Structure and the Linear Regions of a Neural Network

 The number of linear regions defined by a neural network is one form with which we can measure the complexity of the models that it can represent \citep{DeepArchitectures}.
 Hence, if a more complex model is desired, we may want to design a neural network that can potentially define more linear regions.
-On the one hand, the number of linear regions may grow exponentially on the depth of a neural network.
+On the one hand, the number of linear regions may grow exponentially with the depth of a neural network.
 On the other hand, such a number depends on the interplay between network parameters and hyperparameters.
 As we consider how the inputs from adjacent linear regions are evaluated, the change to the affine transformation can be characterized in algebraic and geometric terms.
 Understanding such changes may help us grasp how a neural network is capable of telling its inputs apart, including what are the sources of the complexity of the model.

-For neural networks in which the activation function is not piecewise linear, \cite{Bianchini2014} have used more elaborate topological measures to compare the expressiveness of shallow and deep neural networks. \cite{hu2020curve} followed a closer approach by producing a linear approximation neural network in which the number of linear regions can be counted.
+For neural networks in which the activation function is not piecewise linear, \cite{Bianchini2014} have used more elaborate topological measures to compare the expressiveness of shallow and deep neural networks.
+On that note, a recent study by \cite{ergen2024topological} has also explored topological measures in neural networks with ReLU activations. \cite{hu2020curve} followed a closer approach by producing a linear approximation neural network in which the number of linear regions can be counted.